izmaherdian/Formation-Control-con-Leader/README.md

-# 🌟 **Formation-Control con Leader** 🌟
+# 🌟 **Formation Control with Leader** 🌟

-## 🔍 **Analisi e Implementazione di Sistemi Multi-Agente Basati su Potenziali**
+## 🔍 **Analysis and Implementation of Multi-Agent Systems Based on Potentials**
-Questo repository contiene il notebook **"Formation Control con Leader"**, un'analisi dettagliata e un'implementazione di sistemi multi-agente basati su potenziali.
-Il notebook guida attraverso la realizzazione di un controllo di formazione per un leader e un gruppo di agenti che mantengono una disposizione circolare intorno al leader.
+This repository contains the notebook **"Formation Control with Leader"**, a detailed analysis and implementation of multi-agent systems based on potentials.
+The notebook guides through the development of a formation control system for a leader and a group of agents that maintain a circular arrangement around the leader.

 ---

-## 🛠️ Descrizione del Progetto
+## 🛠️ Project Description
-Il progetto simula un sistema multi-agente che prevede:
+The project simulates a multi-agent system that includes:
-- **🤖 Leader:** Un agente guida che si sposta verso un obiettivo (goal) seguendo un potenziale attrattivo.
+- **🤖 Leader:** A guiding agent that moves toward a goal following an attractive potential.
-- **🌀 Agenti:** Un gruppo di N agenti che mantengono una formazione circolare attorno al leader, grazie a un potenziale di formazione.
+- **🌀 Agents:** A group of N agents that maintain a circular formation around the leader using a formation potential.

-### 🎯 **Obiettivi Principali**
+### 🎯 **Main Objectives**
-- **🚩 Controllo del leader:** Guidare il leader verso un goal inizialmente fisso.
+- **🚩 Leader Control:** Directing the leader toward a fixed goal.
-- **⚙️ Mantenimento della formazione:** Assicurare che gli agenti non-leader rispettino la disposizione desiderata.
+- **⚙️ Formation Maintenance:** Ensuring that non-leader agents respect the desired arrangement.
-- **🔒 Robustezza:** Testare la stabilità della formazione anche con un goal in movimento (a velocità costante).
+- **🔒 Robustness:** Testing the stability of the formation even with a moving goal (at a constant speed).
-- **📊 Analisi delle prestazioni:** Calcolare la velocità massima del goal che consente di mantenere la formazione.
+- **📊 Performance Analysis:** Calculating the maximum goal velocity that allows the formation to remain intact.

-### 🧲 **Principali Potenziali Utilizzati**
+### 🧲 **Main Potentials Used**
-- **Potenziale Attrattivo**: Dirige il leader verso il goal.
+- **Attractive Potential**: Directs the leader toward the goal.
-- **Potenziale di Formazione**: Forza gli agenti a mantenere la formazione rispetto al leader.
+- **Formation Potential**: Forces agents to maintain formation relative to the leader.

 ---

-## 📂 Struttura del Progetto
+## 📂 Project Structure
-🔸 **Notebook principale:**
+🔸 **Main Notebook:**
-Contiene il codice Python e spiegazioni passo-passo.
-Utilizza le librerie:
+Contains Python code with step-by-step explanations.
+It uses the following libraries:
-- 🧮 `numpy` per i calcoli numerici.
+- 🧮 `numpy` for numerical computations.
-- 📈 `matplotlib` per la visualizzazione.
+- 📈 `matplotlib` for visualization.

-🔸 **Tuning dei parametri:**
+🔸 **Parameter Tuning:**
-Viene mostrato come ottimizzare i parametri dei potenziali per garantire robustezza e stabilità.
+Demonstrates how to optimize potential parameters to ensure robustness and stability.

 ---

-## 🎥 **Informazioni sui Risultati**
+## 🎥 **Results Information**
-Notare che i grafici nel notebook risultano essere statici, per questo vengono realizzate delle Gif durante l'esecuzione grazie a `matplotlib.animation` che permettono di visualizzare il movimento degli agenti.
+Since the plots in the notebook are static, GIFs are generated during execution using `matplotlib.animation`, allowing for a dynamic visualization of agent movements.

 ---

-## 💡 **Contributi**
+## 💡 **Contributions**
-Questo progetto è stato realizzato da **Giovanni Stefanini** come parte di un'analisi sul controllo di formazione multi-agente, per l'esame di Multiagent Systems.
+This project was developed by **Giovanni Stefanini** as part of an analysis on multi-agent formation control for the Multiagent Systems exam.